Generic filters

 Three categories stood out as the most important contributors to the UK’s services trade surplus in services:

-- telecoms, computer and information services contributed a surplus of £29 billion from exports of £47 billion and imports of £18 billion.
+• telecoms, computer and information services contributed exports of £51.3 billion and a trade surplus.

 For transportation services and services through affiliates, exports and imports were roughly equal.